Bus Simulator 21

 Bus Simulator 21 transports players to the brand new US map of Angel Shores with the objective of becoming a bus tycoon.
 Players once again start with just enough cash for a single bus, but with a bit of luck and planning, they will quickly find themselves in charge of an entire fleet.
 Angel Shores has a multitude of bus stops but no buses, which means the market is wide open for the taking.
 It is up to players to plan profitable routes and then take the wheel to show the AI bus drivers how it is done.
 After successfully completing a route, players can either keep going or relinquish control and let an AI driver take over.
 Their efficiency is based on how well the player drove the route, which is a neat touch.
 Players can even tag along for the ride while doing things like scolding passengers who are listening to loud music or keeping an eye out for fare dodgers.

-Visually the game is pretty impressive, and Angel Shores is not only massive, but there’s also plenty of variety between its different districts.
+Visually, the game is pretty impressive, and Angel Shores is not only massive but also has plenty of variety between its different districts.
 After spending hours driving through the city, we still managed to spot new and interesting areas.
 Unfortunately, there are still some rough edges, too, with character animations, in particular, needing more polish.
 Also, while the city looks great from a distance, plenty of very low-res textures stand out when players venture too close to certain buildings.
 Usually, this wouldn’t have been an issue if players were confined to their buses, but the free-roaming aspect that invites players to scour the open-world city for collectibles makes it very obvious.
 This aspect of the game is entirely optional, though, and the maps are still much better to traverse by bus than on foot.

-Overall, Bus Simulator 21 improves a lot of things compared to its predecessor but could still benefit from some polish and optimization.
-Thankfully, the developers seem to realize this too and have already released a couple of hotfixes at the time of writing this review.
-They are also working on other important and high-priority fixes and improvements, so we’ll continue to keep an eye on the game.
-Like Bus Simulator 18, we were quickly hooked by Bus Simulator 21, and despite the similarities, the game has enough new features and improvements to keep players invested.
+Like Bus Simulator 18, we were quickly hooked by Bus Simulator 21.
+Despite the similarities, the game has enough new features and improvements to keep players invested.
 It’s still a very niche title, but even if you are not a simulation fan, it has enough settings to tweak to make it a fun experience for anyone.

 System Requirements